-You may adapt your wardrobe and activities to the seasons, grabbing a heavy coat and skis in winter or instead, a swimsuit and snorkel in summer.
-Although ecosystems, plants, and animals cannot adjust their wardrobe quite so easily, they do make changes that help them survive seasonal conditions caused by the annual dance of the sun and Earth.
+You may change your wardrobe with the seasons, grabbing a heavy coat in winter, while wearing only a light t-shirt in summer.
+Although ecosystems, plants, and animals cannot adjust their attire quite so easily, they have evolved to make changes that help them survive seasonal conditions caused by the rotation of the Earth around the sun.

 What are some ways that animals adapt to seasonal changes in your region?
 How does this compare to other areas?
-How do different groups of people adjust to the seasonal changesoffsite link in your region?
+How do people adjust to the seasonal changesoffsite link in their region?
 How do the seasons impact the use of energy in your community?
-Investigating questions such as these may help provide relevance of seasonal changes for students.
-Inquiry lessons based around these types of phenomena can be used in any grade level and can help educators differentiate instruction.
+The resources in this collection help educators encourage their students connect their own observations of the seasons to concepts in Earth science and biology.